 The Company's original investment in DGD has expanded since 2011 to the point that it is now integral to how the Company operates its business.
 Darling traditionally collected and converted used cooking oil and animal fats into feed ingredients which were sold on a caloric value to feed animals as well as for industrial technical uses.
 Over the past decade, the world's increasing focus on climate change and greenhouse gas has provided a new finished market for the Company's finished fats ingredients.
 With Darling's significant fats ownership, this has and continues to transform how the Company operates.
-In 2021, a large portion of Darling's total U.S. finished fats products were sold to the DGD St. Charles Plant and beginning in fiscal 2022 to the DGD Port Arthur Plant as feedstock for renewable diesel.
-In 2023, 2022 and 2021, DGD was the Company's largest finished product customer in terms of sales, with the Company recording sales to DGD in those years of \$1.3 billion, \$1.1 billion and \$521.7 million, respectively.
+In each of fiscal 2022, 2023 and 2024, a large portion of Darling's total U.S. finished fats products were sold to the DGD Facilities as feedstock for production of renewable diesel and, beginning in fiscal 2024, SAF.
+In 2024, 2023 and 2022, DGD was the Company's largest finished product customer in terms of total net sales, with the Company recording total net sales to DGD in those years of \$968.9 million, \$1.3 billion and \$1.1 billion, respectively.

 From a procurement, production and distribution standpoint, DGD has become integral to Darling's base business.
-DGD is integrated to the Company's operations via the combined vertical operating structure from collecting raw fats, to processing collected fats at Darling facilities worldwide to transporting the refined fats to the DGD St. Charles and Port Arthur Plants as feedstock.
+DGD is integrated to the Company's operations via the combined vertical operating structure from collecting raw fats, to processing collected fats at Darling facilities worldwide to transporting the refined fats to the DGD Facilities as feedstock.
 The Darling supply chain has become more efficient and sustainable with transparency for verification to obtain full value to low carbon intensity markets.
 The development of the low carbon markets in North America and Europe has influenced how Darling operates its core business and has also been a driver for the recent DGD expansions, which are making DGD much more relevant to Darling's earnings.
 Since 2011 when construction began on DGD, Darling has invested substantially to increase its U.S. railcar fleet to efficiently manage nationwide transportation of Darling fats to DGD.
 Additionally, Darling acquired an Iowa location on the Mississippi River that further enhances the ability of the Company's Midwest network of facilities to collect and deliver feedstocks to DGD via water, rail or truck from a centralized location.
 In fiscal 2022, Darling acquired both Valley Proteins and FASA, each of which supply additional feedstocks to DGD.
-Darling has also stepped up collection efforts by providing indoor used cooking oil collection units in exchange for extended collection contracts at eating establishments and has moved to more of a centralized digital marketing effort with restaurant chains and franchise groups and invested in internet search engine key words to improve visibility with restaurants.
+Darling has also stepped up collection efforts by providing indoor used cooking oil collection units in exchange for extended collection contracts at restaurant establishments and has moved to more of a centralized digital marketing effort with restaurant chains and franchise groups and invested in internet search engine key words to improve visibility with restaurants.
 The Company also includes DGD in marketing efforts to emphasize environmental sustainability that restaurants participate in when their used cooking oil is collected by Darling.
 From a production standpoint, Darling now isolates used cooking oil from other fats to preserve identification to qualify for a higher carbon intensity value.
 As a result, the Company includes its equity in net income of the DGD Joint Venture as operating income.